Kolton Miller: Professional career

-At the NFL combine, Miller set a combine record for an offensive lineman with a 10'1" broad jump.
+At the NFL Combine, Miller set a combine record for an offensive lineman with a 10'1" broad jump.

-Miller was drafted by the Oakland Raiders with the 15th overall pick in the first round of the 2018 NFL Draft.
+Miller was selected by the Oakland Raiders with the 15th overall pick in the first round of the 2018 NFL draft.
 On May 18, 2018, Miller signed a four-year rookie deal.
 He was named the Raiders starting left tackle to start the 2018 season, beating out veteran Donald Penn, who was moved to right tackle.
 In Week 5 against the Los Angeles Chargers, Miller allowed 3 sacks on quarterback Derek Carr in a 26–10 loss.

 In week 6 against the Seattle Seahawks, Miller allowed another three sacks on Carr.
 In Week 8 against the Indianapolis Colts, Miller and the offensive line bounced back and did not allow a single sack in the game.

 Despite the signing of veteran Trent Brown, head coach Jon Gruden announced that Miller would remain at left tackle with Brown moving to right.

 Miller was placed on the reserve/COVID-19 list by the team on October 22, 2020, and was activated two days later.

 On April 2, 2021, Miller signed a three-year, $54.015 million contract extension with $42.6 million guaranteed with the Raiders, keeping him under contract through the 2025 season.

+On July 30, 2025, Miller signed a three-year, $66 million contract extension with $42.5 million guaranteed with the Raiders, keep him under contract through the 2028 season.
+In Week 4 against the Chicago Bears, Miller suffered a hairline fracture and high ankle sprain after being hit by an attempted tackle on Ashton Jeanty from Bears lineman Tanoh Kpassagnon; he was placed on injured reserve on September 30.

+Personal life

+Miller has a younger brother named Chad.
+He named Tedy Bruschi as his favorite athlete.
+Outside of football, Miller enjoys fishing and watching movies.

+During June 2023, Miller hosted his first youth football camp assisted by Raiders teammates Josh Jacobs, Brandon Parker and Dylan Parham.
+The camp was held at Miller's high school in Roseville.
+He held his second football camp in July 2024 again at Roseville High, where it was attended by 360 children between ages 5 and 14.